-Covid-19 coronavirus: Hawke's Bay celebrates as all 44 cases declared 'recovered'
+Covid 19 coronavirus: Hawke's Bay celebrates as all 44 cases declared 'recovered'

 Climo said the community needed to be aware of the lengths the public health team had gone to contact trace and monitor since January, when the threat of the virus became apparent.

 "This very talented team has done extensive investigations of anyone that may have come into contact with Covid-19.
-Today is testament to a job well-done," he said.
+Today is testament to a job well done," he said.

 The first big challenge, and arguably its toughest, was the painstaking contact tracing of Ruby Princess cruise ship passengers, and those they came in contact with.